sreecharitha07/NASSCOM-SOC/README.md

 ### Task - 4: To work on Met3 mag file in magic from drc_test folder .

 Step 1: After the characterization of the inverter load the wget again to open the magicrc file to locate where the .tech file.
-We download the lab files from the below directory copy this in the command window as seen below
+We download the lab files from the below directory copy this in the command window as seen below.

 Lab files: `wget http://opencircuitdesign.com/open_pdks/archive/drc_tests.tgz`

 Commad to extract the drc_tests `tar xfz drc_tests.tgz`.

 Go to the directory `cd drc_tests.tgz.1`

 ![image](https://github.com/user-attachments/assets/fe1374af-9115-4589-9afc-f8aa8cf2bab3)